Orange County Prenuptial Agreement Lawyer

 How Much Does It Cost?

-The cost of hiring a prenuptial or postnuptial agreement attorney will depend on how complicated the document is, how many hours your lawyer needs to spend drafting the document, and whether you are getting a free consultation from an attorney.
+The cost of hiring a prenuptial or postnuptial agreement attorney will depend on how complicated the document is, how many hours your lawyer needs to spend drafting the document, and whether you are getting a consultation from an attorney.
 It's best to call an attorney to discuss pricing since it can vary depending on these factors.

 Legal fees for simple prenuptial agreements typically range between $300-$1500.
 The prices for more complex agreements may be much higher.
-The good news is that Jos Family Law offers free consultations, so you don't have to worry about being taken advantage of by an unscrupulous lawyer who doesn't want to talk about their fees until after they have earned your business.
+The good news is that Jos Family Law offers consultations, so you don't have to worry about being taken advantage of by an unscrupulous lawyer who doesn't want to talk about their fees until after they have earned your business.

 Jos Family Law - Knowledge & Experience You Can Trust